 Untangle the Yoga Sutras with me on The Beginner’s Mind Podcast

-For those of you who don’t already know, this series is co-produced with The Beginner’s Mind Podcast.
-Every other week, I will post an article about a yoga topic that is on my mind (as you just saw with the Yoga Sutras).
-Then, the week after, I’ll interview an expert in the field on my podcast, The Beginner’s Mind.
+This series is co-produced with The Beginner’s Mind Podcast.
+Every other week, I post an article about a yoga topic that is on my mind (as you just saw with the Yoga Sutras).
+Then, the week after, I interview an expert in the field on my podcast, The Beginner’s Mind.

-Next week I’ll be interviewing Colin Hall, and we’ll be going even deeper into the sutras themselves.
-We’ll analyze what they say, what they mean, and how they apply (or more likely, don’t apply) to modern yoga.
+For this one, I interviewed Colin Hall, and we’re going even deeper into the sutras themselves.
+We analyze what they say, what they mean, and how they apply (or more likely, don’t apply) to modern yoga.
 I have a lot of opinions, and Colin is really smart, so it’s guaranteed to be a fascinating and controversial discussion about how the Yoga Sutras fit into modern yoga practice.
 You can find and listen to the episode here (or wherever you get your podcasts).